deniszholob/factorio-softmod-pack/README.md

 ## control.lua
 * Factorio folder location: Factorio/data/base/scenarios/freeplay/
-* Purpose: Sets up the initial game and is downloaded onto all the cliens automatically in multiplayer.
-The originall vanilla file tells the game to give you items at the start of the game and gives you pistol + ammo apon respawn
+* Purpose: Sets up the initial game and is downloaded onto all the clients automatically in multiplayer.
+The original vanilla file tells the game to give you items at the start of the game and gives you pistol + ammo upon respawn

 # How to install?

 ## For muliplayer server / add to existing save game
-* Create a new map (if you havnt already you can apply to existing maps)
+* Create a new map (if you haven't already you can apply to existing maps)
 * Browse to the save file (.zip archive file) for your server
   * Local saves are in C:/Users/*[yourusername]*/AppData/Roaming/Factorio/saves/
 * Open the zip (typically `_autosave1.zip`)